KauzClay/docs-tap/install-online/profile.hbs.md

 - Completed the [Prerequisites](../prerequisites.html).
 - Configured and verified the cluster.
 - [Accepted Tanzu Application Platform EULA and installed Tanzu CLI](../install-tanzu-cli.html) with any required plug-ins.
+-

 ## <a id='relocate-images'></a> Relocate images to a registry

-Rlocate the Tanzu Application Platform's images from VMware Tanzu Network registry to your own container image registry before attempting installation.
+Before installation, you must relocate the Tanzu Application Platform images from `tanzu.packages.broadcom.com` to your own container image registry.

 The supported registries are Harbor, Azure Container Registry, Google Container Registry, and Quay.io.
-See the following documentation for a registry to learn how to set it up:
+See the following documentation to learn how to set up your container image registry:

 - [Harbor documentation](https://goharbor.io/docs/2.5.0/)
 - [Google Container Registry documentation](https://cloud.google.com/container-registry/docs)
 - [Quay.io documentation](https://docs.projectquay.io/welcome.html)

-To relocate images from the tanzu.packages.broadcom.com to your registry:
+To relocate images from the `tanzu.packages.broadcom.com` to your registry:

-1. Set up environment variables for installation use by running:
+1. Set up the environment variables required for installation by running:

     ```console
-    # Set tanzunet as the source registry to copy the Tanzu Application Platform packages from.
+    # Set tanzu.packages.broadcom.com as the source registry to copy the Tanzu Application Platform packages from.
     export IMGPKG_REGISTRY_HOSTNAME_0=tanzu.packages.broadcom.com
-    export IMGPKG_REGISTRY_USERNAME_0=MY-BRAODCOM-SUPPORT-USERNAME
+    export IMGPKG_REGISTRY_USERNAME_0=MY-BROADCOM-SUPPORT-USERNAME
     export IMGPKG_REGISTRY_PASSWORD_0=MY-BROADCOM-SUPPORT-ACCESS-TOKEN

     # The user’s registry for copying the Tanzu Application Platform package to.